eslint/eslint/docs/rules/prefer-destructuring.md

 ### Options

-This rule takes two sets of configuration objects; the first controls the types that the rule is applied to, and the second controls the way those objects are evaluated.
+This rule takes two sets of configuration objects.
+The first object parameter determines what types of destructuring the rule applies to.

-The first has two properties, `array` and `object`, which can be used to turn on or off the destructuring requirement for each of those types independently.
-By default, both are `true`.
+The two properties, `array` and `object`, can be used to turn on or off the destructuring requirement for each of those types independently.
+By default, both are true.

+Alternatively, you can use separate configurations for different assignment types.
+It accepts 2 other keys instead of `array` and `object`.

+One key is `VariableDeclarator` and the other is `AssignmentExpression`, which can be used to control the destructuring requirement for each of those types independently.
+Each property accepts an object that accepts two properties, `array` and `object`, which can be used to control the destructuring requirement for each of `array` and `object` independently for variable declarations and assignment expressions.
+By default, `array` and `object` are set to true for both `VariableDeclarator` and `AssignmentExpression`.

-The second has a single property, `enforceForRenamedProperties`, that controls whether or not the `object` destructuring rules are applied in cases where the variable requires the property being access to be renamed.
+The rule has a second object with a single key, `enforceForRenamedProperties`, which determines whether the `object` destructuring applies to renamed variables.

 Examples of **incorrect** code when `enforceForRenamedProperties` is enabled: